Contents

 What are the signs and symptoms of Nelson’s syndrome?

 The signs and symptoms of Nelson’s syndrome result from the enlarged tumour and the increased adrenocorticotropic hormone production.
-The enlarged tumour compresses the rest of the pituitary gland and therefore reduces the amount of other hormones produced.
+The enlarged tumour compresses the rest of the pituitary gland and therefore reduces the levels of other hormones produced.
 This can result in poor functioning of the thyroid gland (hypothyroidism), a lack of growth hormone (growth hormone deficiency) and deficiencies of the gonadotrophic hormones, luteinising hormone and follicle stimulating hormone.
 The tumour can also grow upwards from the pituitary gland and compress vital nerves involved in vision.
-This may result in blind spots in the vision or, occasionally, complete blindness.
+This may result in blind spots in the patient’s vision or, occasionally, complete blindness.
 The tumour may grow to each side of the pituitary gland and affect important nerves that are found in this area.
-This can result in difficulty moving the eyes, double vision or numbness on the face.
-Occasionally, patients will also experience a headache as a result of the enlarging tumour.
+This can result in difficulty moving the eyes, double vision or numbness in the face.
+Occasionally, patients may also experience a headache as a result of the enlarging tumour.

 How common is Nelson’s syndrome?